deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

 * [custom](#custom-metrics-based-scaling) — these have the "Pods" or "Object" type (`.spec.metrics[].type`).
 * [external](#using-external-metrics-with-hpa) — these have the "External" type (`.spec.metrics[].type`).

+**Caution!** During scale, HPA uses different approaches [by default](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#default-behavior):
+* If the metrics [indicate](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) that HPA must scale **up** the target, it happens immediately (`spec.behavior.scaleUp.stabilizationWindowSeconds` = 0).
+The only limitation — scale speed.
+During 15 seconds, the Pods can either double their number or if there are less than 4 Pods now, maximum four new Pods will be added.
+* If the metrics [indicate](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) that HPA must scale **down** the target, it happens smoothly.
+During 5 minutes (`spec.behavior.scaleUp.stabilizationWindowSeconds` = 300), HPA collects suggestions about scaling and finally chooses the largest value.
+There aren't scale-down speed limitations.

+If you have metric flapping problems which lead to unwanted scales, there are options:
+* If your metric is based on a PromQL query, you can use an aggregation function like `avg_over_time()` to smooth out the fluctuations.
+Example [below](#example-of-using-unstable-custom-metric).
+* You can increase `spec.behavior.scaleUp.stabilizationWindowSeconds` in `HorisontalPodAutoscaler` resource.
+In this case, HPA collects scale suggestions during the period and finally chooses the minimal value.
+In other words, this solution is identical using the `min_over_time(<stabilizationWindowSeconds>)` aggregating function only when the metric is growing up, and HPA decides to scale **up**.
+For scaling **down**, it is usually enough standard Stabilisation Window settings.
+Example [below](#classic-resource-consumption-based-scaling).
+* You can also tighten the scale-up speed with `spec.behavior.scaleUp.policies` settings.

+**Caution!** During scale, HPA uses different approaches [by default](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#default-behavior):
+* If the metrics [indicate](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) that HPA must scale **up** the target, it happens immediately (`spec.behavior.scaleUp.stabilizationWindowSeconds` = 0).
+The only limitation — scale speed.
+During 15 seconds, the Pods can either double their number or if there are less than 4 Pods now, maximum four new Pods will be added.
+* If the metrics [indicate](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) that HPA must scale **down** the target, it happens smoothly.
+During 5 minutes (`spec.behavior.scaleUp.stabilizationWindowSeconds` = 300), HPA collects suggestions about scaling and finally chooses the largest value.
+There aren't scale-down speed limitations.

+If you have metric flapping problems which lead to unwanted scales, there are options:
+* If your metric is based on a PromQL query, you can use an aggregation function like `avg_over_time()` to smooth out the fluctuations.
+Example [below](#example-of-using-unstable-custom-metric).
+* You can increase `spec.behavior.scaleUp.stabilizationWindowSeconds` in `HorisontalPodAutoscaler` resource.
+In this case, HPA collects scale suggestions during the period and finally chooses the minimal value.
+In other words, this solution is identical using the `min_over_time(<stabilizationWindowSeconds>)` aggregating function only when the metric is growing up, and HPA decides to scale **up**.
+For scaling **down**, it is usually enough standard Stabilisation Window settings.
+Example [below](#classic-resource-consumption-based-scaling).
+* You can also tighten the scale-up speed with `spec.behavior.scaleUp.policies` settings.

 ## What scaling type should I prefer?

 1. The typical use-cases of a [classic](#classic-resource-consumption-based-scaling) type are pretty obvious.